 One of the reasons the U.S. increased the value of goods under Section 321 from $200 to $800 per shipment was to accommodate the increase in eCommerce shipments from outside the United States.
 That said, companies who manufacturer their goods outside of the U.S., such as China, and also have a large eCommerce business, can take advantage of Section 321 by having a packaging, distribution and fulfillment center along the Mexican border.
 With Mexico’s continued relationship with the United States, taking advantage of trade agreements like NAFTA and Section 321 can be a significant competitive advantage and easily implemented with the right guidance.

 However, there are alternative solutions for U.S. manufacturers to remove, exempt or reconfigure certain goods and products to avoid these tariffs.
 While there is no end date to this duty, companies that import from China can file a request for a one-year tariff exemption with the U.S. Government.
 Another long-term solution would be to source away from China and look to outsourcing solutions in Mexico.

 Partnering with an administration and compliance management company who specializes in Mexico, such as NAPS, can help your firm mitigate the risk of expanding to Mexico but still provide the benefits and flexibility of controlling your own operation.
-Whether it is manufacturing, assembly, packaging, distribution or a combination of all four areas, NAPS can help you understand the benefits and costs associated with expanding to Mexico.
+Whether it is manufacturing in Mexico, assembly, packaging, distribution or a combination of all four areas, NAPS can help you understand the benefits and costs associated with expanding to Mexico.
 With over 27 years of experience in the maquiladora industry in Mexico, contact NAPS to learn more about how we can help your organization be more successful.